 Zhang Qikang, Director of Monalisa Group said exporting ceramic products faced challenges of anti-dumping measures in many countries.
 “India has started imposing punitive tariffs of 15-55 percent on polished ceramics in 2017,” said Zhang, “ordinarily products can hardly survive, and so we have to be more innovative.”

 Since it was founded in 1992, Monalisa has been investing big in R&D. Now the company owns four major scientific research and technology innovation platforms gathering academic talent from across the country.
-“We have over 300 staff working in R&D, and we keep looking to cooperate with universities and research institutes,” said Zhang Qikang.
+“We have over 300 staffs working in R&D, and we keep looking to cooperate with universities and research institutes,” said Zhang Qikang.

 Due to this continued effort, Monalisa has taken the lead in China developing new product categories, such as lightweight ceramic panels and large format tiles.
 Zhang Qikang said making tiles thinner and larger can save consumption and is more suitable for large-scale construction.
 “These products have higher thresholds, thus, they are popular in many overseas markets, especially in India.”

 Now Monalisa Group exports its products to roughly 100 countries and regions around the globe, and has witnessed a 14 percent increase in volume with those along the “Belt and Road Initiative”.